 Handling Firework Misfires

 So what do you do if you light a mortar in a tube, the lift charge goes off, but the mortar never leaves exits the end of the tube?
 You guessed; hit it with a hose immediately.
-All too often mortars will get wedged into a tube and the lifting charge doesn’t have enough power to push it out of the end.
+Not everyone is familiar with how an aerial fireworks shell works, but all too often mortars will get wedged into a tube and the lifting charge doesn’t have enough power to push it out of the end.
 When this happens, you can have what is known as a “flower pot” which is when the mortar explodes inside the tube on the ground.
 If your tubes are not properly designed (and often times even if they are), the tube can explode and sent shrapnel in all directions at your wedding guests.
 If you douse the tube and the mortar inside with water from a hose immediately, you can usually eliminate the problem before it has a chance to spiral out of control.

 Though duds and misfires are fairly uncommon while using fireworks, you still need to know what to do when faced with that challenge.
 To keep your guests safe and your wedding incident-free, you need to have a hose and buckets of water on hand as well as the knowledge of handling firework duds and misfires if you’re even considering using large fireworks at your wedding.